Navigating the Rabbit Hole: Emergent Biases in LLM-Generated Attack Narratives Targeting Mental Health Groups

 To assess the extent to which Mental Health (MH) entities are inordinately targeted, we conduct a centrality analysis of the Rabbit Hole Network.
 The centrality metrics capture varying positional and structural aspects of the network and shed light on the differences in the importance of MH entity nodes versus the non-MH entities to network organization.
+Appendix \ref{app:network_science_glossary} provides a glossary of centrality metrics under consideration.
 Specifically, we compute the closeness centrality, the weighted and unweighted degree centrality, PageRank, and between centrality for all nodes in $G$.
 Then, we calculate the mean centralities for (1) \texttt{MHSet} (as discussed previously) and (2) \texttt{Non-MHSet} (set of all nodes that are not in \texttt{MHSet}).
 Finally, we assess the differences for significance by applying the Mann-Whitney U test.
 The results of the centrality analyses are capture in Table \ref{tab:centrality_comparison}.

 Overall, we find that MH entities occupy more central positions in the Rabbit Hole Network than other nodes.
 Critically, closeness centrality reveals a strong disparity between the two groups.
 Mental health entities exhibit significantly higher closeness scores on average (Mann-Whitney $U = 2,945,965.5$, $p = 4.06 \times 10^{-10}$).
 This suggests that MH entities, on average, are substantially more reachable from other entities in fewer generative steps.
 In practical terms, this implies that once a harmful generative trajectory is initiated, the model is structurally oriented to encounter MH entities relatively quickly, even when starting from unrelated targets.
 This heightened accessibility creates an elevated exposure risk.